-Moose are an important species to subsistence and non-subsistence hunters.
-They are a focus of the follow-up monitoring program due to concerns raised during the Environmental Impact Statement (EIS) Review and the Manitoba Clean Environment Commission (CEC) Hearings regarding the unknown extent and magnitude of potential ROW impacts.
+Moose are an important species to Manitobans.
+They are a focus of the follow-up monitoring program due to concerns raised during the Environmental Impact Statement (EIS) Review and the Manitoba Clean Environment Commission (CEC) Hearings regarding the current population decline and unknown extent and magnitude of potential ROW impacts.

-Given the importance of moose and the current management actions in the Western Region, Manitoba Conservation & Water Stewardship and Manitoba Hydro are jointly undertaking further work to develop the key monitoring activities.
-Further details of any key monitoring activities identified below and/or additional monitoring activities will be provided in a subsequent submission.
+Given the importance of moose to all Manitobans, their current population decline and the conservation management actions in the Western Region, Manitoba Conservation & Water Stewardship and Manitoba Hydro are working towards finalizing the monitoring objectives and activities.
+Further details of any key monitoring activities will be provided in a subsequent submission.